SYSNET-LUMS/SmartGlassesPrivacy/README.md

 |:---|---:|---:|---:|---:|---:|
 | Latency (s) | 9.98 (±0.01) | 13.69 | 22.88 | 1.37× | 2.29× |

-> Interpretation: relative to the baseline pipeline, SITARA’s full (privacy + synthetic) mode increases
+> Interpretation: relative to the baseline pipeline, our system’s full (privacy + synthetic) mode increases
 > average **energy** by ~2.8× and **time** by ~2.29×; **storage** rises ~23.5% on average.

 ---